comododragon/linaii/README.md

 csynth_design
 exit
 ```
-3. Then we run Vivado and wait for the HLS process to finish:
+3. Run Vivado and wait for the HLS process to finish:
 ```
 $ vivado_hls -f script.tcl
 ```
-4. Then you can find at ```mvp/solution1/syn/report/mvp_csynth.rpt``` the cycle count for the loop:
+4. You can find at ```mvp/solution1/syn/report/mvp_csynth.rpt``` the cycle count for the loop:
 ```
 +-------------+------+------+----------+-----------+-----------+------+----------+
 |             |   Latency   | Iteration|  Initiation Interval  | Trip |          |